-For missed term work due to an ACADEMIC CONFLICT (i.e. two quizzes or tests scheduled at the same time), please complete the following process:
+For missed term work due to an ACADEMIC CONFLICT (i.e. two midterms scheduled at the same time), please complete the following process:

-1. Complete the Request for Missed Term Work Accommodations Form (http://uoft.me/PSY-MTW), choosing "Other" as your reason for missed work and explaining the conflict in the space provided.

-- 2. Take screenshots of your course homepages that demonstrate the conflict. - 3.
+- Complete the Request for Missed Term Work Accommodations Form (http://uoft.me/PSY-MTW), choosing "Other" as your reason for missed work and explaining the conflict in the space provided. - 2.
+Take screenshots of your course homepages that demonstrate the conflict. - 3.
 Email the form and screenshots to Keely Hicks (keely.hicks@utoronto.ca).